Pembroke Welsh Corgi Breed Info

-Corgis sport a thick double coat that is straight to slightly wavy and glossy.
+Corgis sport a thick double coat that is straight to slightly wavy, medium length, and glossy.
 The most common Corgi coat colors are fawn, sable, red, blue, with white markings, and combinations of black and tan or black and white.

 Pembroke Welsh Corgi dogs are fun-loving, adventurous, and sweet-tempered.
 They are remarkable with children, instant friends with other dogs, and affectionate with their human family and strangers alike.
 These gorgeous dogs love to go on hiking trips, long walks, jogs, and even swims in shallow waters.
 They also enjoy canine games and sports like tug of war, treat puzzles, fetching, agility and herding sports, flyball, and tracking.
 Because they have always been working dogs, Corgis crave to be on the move as much as possible, and they feel the need to be involved in all family activities.

 Corgi puppies are beyond adorable.
 They are energetic, playful, and cuddly, and they pass on their joy to everyone around them.
 These lovely puppies are very intelligent, eager to learn, and please.
 They find training as easy and as fun as any game, and they pick up on commands very quickly.

 When it comes to their family, Corgi dogs are exceptional companion pets.
 They have a strong loyal nature and a positive disposition.
 Corgis enjoy cuddles and adventures in equal measure, just as long as they are with their people.

 For more insights on training dogs effectively, check out our blog Easiest Dogs to Train - Top 5 Pups for Effortless Training